MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-EOPProtectionPolicyRule.md

 ```

 ### -State
 The State parameter filters the results by the state of the rule.
-Valid values are Enabled and Disabled.
+Valid values are:

+- Enabled
+- Disabled.

 ```yaml
 Type: RuleState